mattmotoki/mattmotoki.github.io/content/published/kaggle-archive.md

 * **Links:**
 [Competition Website](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction)

 Used robust modeling techniques to predict the probability of an insurance claim from noisy anonymized data.
-Multiple implementations of gradient boosted decision tree libraries (including Xgboost, Catboost, and LightGBM) were blended to reduce the variance in predictions.
+Multiple implementations of gradient boosted decision tree libraries (including XGBoost, CatBoost, and LightGBM) were blended to reduce the variance in predictions.
 The evaluation metric was the Normalized Gini Coefficient.
 My final submission ranked in the top 1.1%.